Paranan language

 Paranan, also called Palanan, is a Philippine language belonging to the Northern Luzon languages.
 It is spoken in the northeastern coastal areas of Isabela, Philippines.

-Lexically but not grammatically it is extremely close to Pahanan Agta as groups of both languages were together isolated from other communities and remained in constant interaction.
+Lexically but not grammatically, it is extremely close to Pahanan Agta as groups of both languages were together isolated from other communities and remained in constant interaction.
+The ISO 639-3 code is now prf; it had been agp which included Pahanan Agta.